isomerpages/mol-services/_government-services/buying-a-hdb/01c-buying-plan-finances.md

 ## Step 3: Plan your mode of financing

-Do your sums with these [HDB financial planning tools](https://www.hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/step-by-step-guide-to-financial-planning).

 Buying a flat is a long-term financial commitment.
-Use the following to plan your finances.
+Do your sums using the following resources or [HDB financial planning guide](https://www.hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/step-by-step-guide-to-financial-planning).

 - [Step-by-step guide](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/step-by-step-guide-to-financial-planning)